Global Payroll

 Company Formation in Taiwan

 Many foreign companies entering Taiwan opt to utilize a local agent or distributor initially to establish a presence in the business community.
 Incorporating a branch office, representative office, or locally incorporated company is more suitable for markets of considerable size or for foreign firms seeking to establish a lasting market presence.
-Taiwanese investment policy permits foreigners to invest in most business sectors, except those listed on the Negative List.
-Foreign companies can incorporate only after obtaining approval from the Ministry of Economic Affairs’ Investment Commission (MOEAIC).
+Taiwanese investment policy permits foreigners to invest in most business sectors, except those listed on the Negative List or otherwise restricted by law.
+Foreign investment cases are subject to approval or review by the competent authorities in Taiwan, including the Ministry of Economic Affairs where applicable.
 The Taiwan Company Act allows for the establishment of four types of companies:

 • Subsidiary